Summit Theological Seminary exists for the specific purpose of teaching the Bible, the Bible sciences, and related practical ministry courses.

 Carol also assisted with the display booths and sales of materials at Hillsboro Family camp until July 2015.

-She prints and binds Summits textbooks for classes and customer orders as well as prints and assembles the many tracts available for sale.
+Trisha Carter began working at Summit July 2023.
+She will be working in the Media department as well as taking the Printing job to print and bind Summit's textbooks for classes and customer orders as well as printing and assembling the many tracts available for sale.